sharkmu/sharkmu/README.md

 😄 Hello!
 I'm Sam, a passionate hobby developer from Hungary.

-🌱 I’m currently learning game development.
+🌱 I’m currently in high school

 👯 I’m always open to project collaborations.